jonathangiardino/shopify-app-starter/README.md

 ```sh
 shopify node serve
 ```
+if you get the error "✗ Couldn't verify your store ", just run `shopify node connect` to connect to your app and dev store.

 4. The command will prompt you to choose a partner account and a development store to install the app on, and it will also ask you if you want to update your app url, choose Yes.